 If you are traveling to a country where cholera is occurring, follow safe food and water precautions:

 - Do not consume raw or undercooked foods, especially seafood

 - Practice diligent hand washing before eating and after using the bathroom

 Is there a cholera vaccine?

 Yes.
 A number of cholera vaccines have been made; however, vaccination is not commonly recommended.
 While the vaccines are safe, the risk of disease, even to travelers, is so minute and the immune response so short-lived that they are used infrequently.
-In 2016, Vaxchora® was approved for adults 18 to 64 years of age traveling to cholera-affected areas.
+In 2016, Vaxchora® was approved in the U.S. for adults 18 to 64 years of age traveling to cholera-affected areas.

 How is the cholera vaccine made?